NonoHM/nonohm.github.io/_posts/2024-03-17-THM-Governance-&-Regulation.md

 1. **Governance**: Managing and directing an organization/system to achieve its objectives and ensure compliance with laws, regulations, and standards.
 2. **Regulation**: A rule/law enforced by a gorvening body to ensure compliance and protect against harm.
-3. **Compliance**: The stat of adhering to laws/regulations/standards that apply to an organization/system.
+3. **Compliance**: The state of adhering to laws/regulations/standards that apply to an organization/system.

 ### Information Security Governance

 Information Security Governance represents an organization's established structure, policies, methods and guidelines designed to guarantee the privacy, reliability and accesibility of its information assets.

-To keep away unauthorized intrusion, an ISG should falls under the following processes:
+To keep away unauthorized intrusion, an ISG should fall under the following processes:

 - **Strategy**: Developing and implementing a comprehensive information security strategy that aligns with the organisation's overall business objectives.
 - **Policies and procedures**: Preparing policies and procedures that govern the use and protection of information assets.